Tax Guide for Self-Employed Bricklayers

 Vehicle Costs

 Bricklayers rarely work without a van — you're carrying trowels, levels, mixers, and sometimes bags of sand.
 Most use their van 80–90% for business.
-You can claim either the simplified mileage rate (45p/mile for the first 10,000, then 25p) or actual costs (fuel, insurance, MOT, repairs).
-At 12,000 business miles, the mileage method gives you around £5,000.
+You can claim either the simplified mileage rate (45p/mile for the first 10,000 then 25p in 2025/26, rising to 55p/25p from 6 April 2026 for the 2026/27 tax year) or actual costs (fuel, insurance, MOT, repairs).
+At 12,000 business miles in 2025/26 the mileage method gives you around £5,000.
 Once you pick a method for a vehicle, you generally stick with it.

 Certifications That Count